Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsubsection{Overall Survival (OS)}

-Cancer prognosis via survival outcome prediction is a standard method used for biomarker discovery, stratification of patients into distinct treatment groups, and therapeutic response prediction \cite{chen2020pathomic}.
-Advancements in next-generation sequencing have led to a surge in data availability \cite{MINDS}.
-Statistical survival models and a shift towards incorporating deep learning into survival analysis has improved the task of OS prediction.
-Previous works have used combinations of molecular data types and employed different statistical and learning-based methods to predict OS in different datasets \cite{patwardhan2024towards, ma2019integrate, ellen2023autoencoder, nikolaou2024quantifying}.
-The journey towards comprehensive survival analysis continues, aiming to combine different data types to better understand the relationship between molecular features and patient outcomes, ultimately leading to more precise prognostic assessments and tailored treatment approaches.
-In this study, we utilize clinical, demographic, genomic, and molecular data types to investigate potential risk factors for cancer patients, specifically examining their correlations with the patients’ time-to-event, which in this case is overall survival.
-We have implemented prediction of OS as a regression task, i.e., prediction of OS in days.
-Time-to-event or survival data not only records the occurrence of events like death but also tracks the time from the study's outset to when the event happens, tracks when the study concludes, or tracks when a patient is no longer followed (known as right censoring).
-Survival or right-censored times since cancer diagnosis for our pan-cancer data is depicted in Figure \ref{fig:cases}A. Due to censoring, the exact survival time for some patients remains unknown.
-In such instances, each patient's outcome is defined by two main variables: a censoring indicator, also called the status, and the observed time $T=\min(T_{s}, T_{c})$, where ${T}_s$ represents the exact survival time and ${T}_c$ is the censoring time, $\{{T}_s \leq {T}_c\}$ \cite{zhao2024tutorial}.
-Survival function to describe the likelihood of a patient surviving beyond a specified time $t$, is given as:
+Predicting cancer prognosis through survival outcomes is a standard approach for biomarker discovery, patient stratification, and assessing therapeutic response \cite{chen2020pathomic}.
+Statistical survival models, coupled with the integration of deep learning in survival analysis, have significantly advanced the prediction of OS.
+Prior studies have combined different molecular data types and employed a range of statistical and machine learning methods to predict OS across various datasets \cite{patwardhan2024towards, ma2019integrate, ellen2023autoencoder, nikolaou2024quantifying}.
+This ongoing effort aims to integrate multiple data types to elucidate the relationship between molecular characteristics and patient outcomes, ultimately achieving more precise prognostic assessments and personalized treatment strategies.
+In this study, we utilize clinical, demographic, genomic, and other molecular data to explore potential risk factors for cancer patients and to analyze their correlation with the patients' time-to-event, specifically OS.
+The prediction of OS is implemented as a regression task, with the goal of predicting survival time in days.
+Time-to-event or survival data records not only the occurrence of events such as death but also the duration from the beginning of the study until the event occurs, or until the patient is lost to follow-up (right censoring).
+Survival times since cancer diagnosis for the pan-cancer dataset are depicted in Figure \ref{fig:cases}A. Because of censoring, exact survival times are unknown for some patients.
+In these cases, each patient's outcome is characterized by two variables: a censoring indicator, also known as the vital status, and the observed time $T=\min(T_{s}, T_{\delta})$, where ${T}_s$ represents the true survival time and ${T}_\delta$ is the censoring time, $\{{T}_s \leq {T}_\delta\}$ \cite{zhao2024tutorial}.
+The survival function, which describes the probability that a patient will survive beyond a specified time $t$, is given by: